iamisha/HappyDiwali2022/README.md

 Happy Dipawali 2022 to all...

-# view of the only desktop verson
+# view of the desktop verson

 ![CHEESE!](project.png)